Astronomical distances and velocities and special relativity: The Andromeda paradox

-This has the paradoxical consequence that although observer $A$ and observer $B$ always experience the same ``present instant'' of time ($t_A\simeq t_B$), the events on Andromeda simultaneous with observer $A$ are events subsequent (instant of time $t_A'\simeq t_A+\frac{vd}{c^2}$) to the events on the same galaxy that are simultaneous with observer $B$ (instant of time $t_B'=t_B\simeq t_A$).
+This has the paradoxical consequence that although observer $A$ and observer $B$ always experience the same `present instant' of time ($t_A\simeq t_B$), the events on Andromeda simultaneous with observer $A$ are events subsequent (instant of time $t_A'\simeq t_A+\frac{vd}{c^2}$) to the events on the same galaxy that are simultaneous with observer $B$ (instant of time $t_B'=t_B\simeq t_A$).
 For instance, it might well happen that, in the {\em plane of simultaneity} of observer $A$, a supernova has just exploded in some part of the Andromeda galaxy while, in the {\em plane of simultaneity} of observer $B$, the same event has not yet happened.

-\subsubsection{Going further}
+\subsection{Going further}

-In literature, the extent of the paradox's consequences has been partially downplayed by noticing that the observers cannot actually see what is happening in Andromeda since it is light-years away, and then the paradox is only that they have different ideas of what is happening ``now'' in Andromeda.
+In the literature, the extent of the paradox's consequences has been partially downplayed by noticing that the observers cannot actually see what is happening in Andromeda since it is light-years away, and then the paradox is only that they have different ideas of what is happening ``now'' in Andromeda.

-We believe that there is actually more to it.
+We believe that there is more to it.
 There is something that can be in principle physically measured.
 Suppose that, for the sake of argument, both observes can live for millions of years and both decide, starting at time $t_A\simeq t_B$, to wait an interval of time equal to $d/c$ and see what happens.
 This interval is the time needed by a light signal emitted in the Andromeda galaxy to reach the Earth.
-Please note that observer $A$ does not keep moving for all the interval of time $d/c$: observer $A$ starts moving close to $B$ and then he comes back to $B$ almost immediately.
+Please note that observer $A$ does not keep moving for the whole interval of time $d/c$: observer $A$ is near observer $B$, moves a bit, and then comes back near to $B$ almost immediately.

 Now, the problem is: what will observer $A$ and observer $B$ see after the interval of time $d/c$ has passed?
 Will they see the same events or not?